-The pandemic caused economic chaos which affected many jobs throughout the UK.
+In recent years, the pandemic caused economic chaos which affected many jobs throughout the UK.
 As a result, the UK government introduced help in the form of grants and benefits to help those with affected salaries.
 This is why the number of homeowners claiming benefits is high when compared to previous years.
 Mortgage lenders also realise this and many have adapted their approach.

 Many benefits have also been replaced with Universal Credit.
 In fact, there are currently over six million Universal Credit claimants in the UK.
 Nonetheless, we’ll discuss each benefit in detail and whether it’s possible to get a mortgage.
 Our experts are also available to help you further if needed.